tabreu8/web_plant_3d/README.md

 The visual QR is generated client-side and is scannable with standard QR readers.
 Vision gates publish the latest tag for an item under the sensor.

 ## MQTT topics
-Base topic is configurable (default `plant`).
+Base topic is configurable (randomized by default, e.g., `plant-abc123`).
 JSON payloads are published at the base topic and each field is also published to subtopics (base/<field>) as scalars.

 Sensors (examples):
 - Speed: `plant/production/conveyor01/sensors/speed`